Hugh-Kumbi/Cybersecurity-Portfolio/I. Security Controls and Compliance Evaluation/README.md

-# Conducting a Security Audit
+# Navigating Uncertainty: Managing Security Risks with Confidence

 This folder contains an exercise, a solution and supporting materials related to Conducting a Security Audit, showcasing skills in security checks, threat, risks and vulnerability monitoring.